felikemath/research_projects/project2.md

 <p>The “real-time” distances from the spacecraft to Earth, Mars and Sun can be simply calculated based on their current locations. </p>

 #### 3. Computer programming
 The animation part of this project was implemented using Python with Matplotlib package.
-The source code is available here on GitHub.
-The major functions include:
+The major functions include

 *   The generate_animation_points() function precomputes the x- and y-coordinates of Earth, Mars and the spacecraft for all animation frames using the equations derived above